ChiefChingu/caterpillar-1/README.md

 This is the setup that I learned in this course: [Mastering the Modern Workflow](https://www.udemy.com/course/git-a-web-developer-job-mastering-the-modern-workflow/)

 ## Testing
+Details of the testing can be found in the [testing file](#).
+The summary is included here.

-Test passed means that the tests passed for the three main browsers Chrome, Firefox and Edge.
+Test passed means that the tests passed for the three main browsers Chrome, Firefox and Edge. (??safari??)
 Each browser was tested on three viewports: mobile, tablet and desktop.

 ### User stories

-(??safari??)

 |# | Objective| Action| Result  | Test passed|Remarks
 |------| ------ |------| -------------| :----:|--------
 |1|Stay informed about future infections on location X.|Subscribe to alerts around location X.|Subscribe form is completed and submitted|OK|